 Write down the top ten things for which you are grateful.
 Be honest, thoughtful.
 Then choose to think about those things.

 Determine to love your home.
 Be kind to it.
 Clean it, adore it, make it a place where you feel accepted for who you are.
-Be grateful that you even have a home then let it fill you with contentment!
+Be grateful that you even have a place you can call home then let it fill you with contentment.

 When, with genuine gratitude you choose to want what you have, you build a layer of insulation around your life that will protect you from the harshness of over-commercialization.